STS-117: Other items

 Other items carried on the mid-deck included a contingency water container for transferring water to the ISS, a tool "modified torque multiplier" for removing S3 launch restraints and audio interface hardware to troubleshoot shuttle-to-station communication difficulties experienced during STS-115 and STS-116.
 The payload weight for the mid-deck during STS-117 was less than 1,000 pounds.

-Among numerous cargo, Atlantis carried into space an almost 400-year-old artifact (a metal cargo tag) etched with the name of its destination "Yames Towne" from historic Jamestown along with four commemorative coins to honor early American explorers.
+Among numerous cargo, Atlantis carried into space an almost 400-year-old artifact (a metal cargo tag) etched with the name of its destination "Yames Towne" from historic Jamestown, Virginia, along with four commemorative coins to honor early American explorers.
 A 17th-century metal worker had prepared a tag to mark cargo heading for the New World.
 The tag was unearthed in 2006 at Jamestown, the location of the first permanent English settlement in the Americas in 1607.

 A comprehensive list of STS-132 items that will be carried aboard Atlantis and their descriptions can be found in the Official Flight Kit.